nevermined-io/sdk-java/README.md

 If you are using [Nevermined Tools](https://github.com/keyko-io/nevermined-tools/) for playing with the Nevermined stack, you can use the following command to run the components necessary to have a fully functional environment:

-`KEEPER_VERSION=v0.12.7 GATEWAY_VERSION=v0.3.0 METADATA_VERSION=v1.0.3 bash start_ocean.sh --no-commons --local-spree-node`
+`bash start_nevermined.sh --no-commons --local-spree-node`

-After a few minutes, when Keeper has deployed the contracts, the ABI files describing the Smart Contracts can be found in the `${HOME}/.ocean/keeper-contracts/artifacts/` folder.
+After a few minutes, when Keeper has deployed the contracts, the ABI files describing the Smart Contracts can be found in the `${HOME}/.nevermined/nevermined-contracts/artifacts/` folder.
 Depending on the network you are using, each ABI includes the address where the Smart Contract is deployed in each network.

 If you want to run the integration tests on your local machine, you can execute the Bash script `src/test/resources/scripts/updateConfAddresses.sh`